torquebox/torquebox.org/news/2011-08-15-websockets-stomp-and-torquebox.md

 The whole point of this exercise is to push things to the browser.
 That requires a little Javascript.
-The Stilts project provides a STOMP-over-WebSockets Javascript client based upon the work of Jeff Mesnil.
+The Stilts project provides a STOMP-over-WebSockets Javascript client based upon [the work of Jeff Mesnil][jmesnil-stomp].

 <pre class="syntax javascript">client = Stomp.client( "ws://localhost:8675/" );
 client.connect( 'username', 'password', function() {